- Bitcoin mining is a critical part of the ecosystem, and it’s important to know how it works

 What Happens to Miners Once All the Bitcoins Have Been Mined?

-There will only ever be 21 million Bitcoins in existence, it stands to reason the mining rewards will soon run out.
-However, Satoshi Nakamoto was one step ahead when he (or she) created Bitcoin.
-Once all the Bitcoins have been mined, the miners will receive transaction fees.
-The idea behind this is that by the time all the Bitcoins have been mined, Bitcoin will be more popular and transaction volumes will be considerably higher, meaning there is more money being put aside in transaction fees to pay the miners.
-So don’t worry, if you’re already mining – or looking to get into it – there is always going to be money and rewards up for grabs.
+There will only ever be 21 million bitcoin in existence, it stands to reason the mining rewards will soon run out.
+However, Bitcoin’s creator Satoshi Nakamoto was thinking one step ahead when he (or she) created Bitcoin.
+Once all the bitcoin has been mined the miners will receive transaction fees, with the idea behind this being that by the time all the bitcoin has been mined it will be more popular and transaction volumes will be considerably higher, meaning there is more money being put aside in transaction fees to pay the miners.
+So don’t worry if you’re already mining or looking to get into it – there is always going to be money and rewards up for grabs.

 What is Block Difficulty?

-Currently, each block mined is worth 12.5 Bitcoin and at a current price of $8,126 each, that gives you a pretty juicy reward.
-To ensure Bitcoins aren’t being mined left, right, and center, there is this mechanism in place called block difficulty.
+Currently, each block mined is worth 6.25 BTC and at a current price of $60,000 each that gives you a pretty juicy reward.
+To ensure bitcoins can’t be mined left, right, and center, there is this mechanism in place called block difficulty.
 The Bitcoin code essentially dictates that the final hash that a miner creates must be below a certain target, and the block difficulty is a measure of how hard it is to find a unique hash below this target.
-Currently, the block difficulty is 5,949,437,371,610 – meaning it’s pretty tough to find that perfect hash.
 The higher this number goes, the harder it becomes to mine Bitcoin.

 This is only an introduction to Bitcoin mining, because – as the name of this blog suggests – it simply covers the basics.
 The Bitcoin mining world is infinitely large and there are lots of intricate dealings going on inside of it, not least the challenge of reducing its carbon footprint.